nexusventuri/bash-sandbox/README.md

 ## Have a nice way to get help for commands
 - Get a list of available commands `playground help`
-- Invoke a sub command. e.g. `playground help alias list`
+- Invoke a sub command. e.g. `playground help generate`
-- Get a list of available commands `playground help alias`
+- Get a list of available commands `playground help`

 ## Create a auto generated bash completion